Miaad-hgh/Miaad-hgh/README.md

 ###

 - 🎓 &nbsp; Studying Computer Science and Mathematics at University of Massachusetts Amherst.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Machine Learning, Deep Learning and Artificial Intelligence.
+- 💼 &nbsp; Working as a Data Scientist and Digitalization intern at BMW Group.

 ###